-White label mortgage products may also come under the microscope in ASIC’s forthcoming review into remuneration structures in mortgage broking, the chief executive of the Finance Broker Association of Australia (FBAA
+White label mortgage products may also come under the microscope in ASIC’s forthcoming review into remuneration structures in mortgage broking, the chief executive of the Finance Broker Association of Australia (FBAA) has claimed.

 In the government’s response to the Murray Financial System Inquiry (FSI), the Treasury said it plans to address misaligned remuneration incentives by “reducing and improving the disclosure of conflicted remuneration in life insurance, stockbroking and mortgage broking.”